 Tsukiai-jin

 Tsukiai-jin is a jin that is all about having fun and being social with other members of Kinjin, in which members can have a drink, play some games and maybe even go out to Stratumseind.
-Activities may include going to the silent disco; hanging in the Kinjin room; go out together to play pool, darts, go bowling, lasergaming or something else and many other activities are possible upon request.
+Activities may include going to the silent disco; hanging in the Kinjin room; going out together to play pool, darts, go bowling, laser gaming or something else and many other activities are possible upon request.

 Uta-jin: